vaeth/mv_perl/README.md

 Note that the `Time::HiRes` module (used by the script if available) is buggy in some perl implementations; the script takes care of this by some heuristics.
 Type `touchdirs --man` for more details.

+### sort_shadow

+Tool to match the order and line-ends of /etc/{g,}shadow to that of /etc/group and /etc/passwd, respectively.